 Example of Bayesian Optimization after finding model performances at 2, 3, and 5.

 Based on such knowledge, at each step towards finding the best parameters, we can choose between exploit (trying the most promising parameter) or explore (trying new parameters).
-Balancing the two, bayesian optimization is able to find the best parameters efficiently.
+Balancing the two, bayesian optimization is able to find the best parameters efficiently within the limited number of experiments.